Emery Hawkins: Early life and career

 Emery Hawkins was born in Jerome, Arizona to a father who was a all-round cowboy for two years and to a mother who was a painter.
 He started drawing when he was two years old and his family had a lot of history with artistic careers, including his aunts.
 He went to North Hollywood High School but was a college dropout.
 Hawkins always animated on flipbooks.
 At the age of 16 in 1928, he did an animation of a clown walking and dancing, showed it to Disney, and they thought it was a copy of their animation.

-Hawkins begun his career in the animation industry as a cel inker at the Charles Mintz studio, where he would later be promoted to animator.
-He would then work at MGM and then move to The Walt Disney Company in the late 30's but would leave in 1941 during the Disney animators' strike because his colleagues said they would never talk to him again if he didn't strike.
+Hawkins began his career in the animation industry as a cel inker at the Charles Mintz studio, where he would later be promoted to animator.
+He would then work at MGM and then move to The Walt Disney Company in the late 30's but would leave in 1941 during the Disney animators' strike because his colleagues said they would never talk to him again if he did strike.
 Initially going back to Mintz' Studio (now renamed Screen Gems), he would later move to Walter Lantz Productions, where he would co-redesign their flagship character Woody Woodpecker with Art Heinemann.
-Later in 1947 he would move to Warner Bros.
-Cartoons to animator for Arthur Davis, Robert McKimson, Chuck Jones, and Friz Freleng up until 1952.
-Hawkins later worked in John Sutherland Productions as well as working and directing the 1954 Mexican cartoon Manolin Torero with his former colleague Pat Matthews.
-He briefly did commercials for different companies in the 1950s.
+Later in mid-1946 he would move to Warner Bros.
+Cartoons to animator for Arthur Davis, Robert McKimson, Chuck Jones, and Friz Freleng up until 1950.
+Hawkins later worked in John Sutherland Productions as well as working and directing the 1954 Mexican cartoon Manolin Torero with his former colleague Pat Matthews at Dibujos Animados.
+He briefly did commercials for different companies in the 1950s, including Playhouse Pictures, Storyboard Inc., Pelican Films, Quartet Films and Bill Melendez Productions.